 Ever wondered if aliens exist?
 What if one needed your help?
-Would you travel to outer space?
-For the adventures… of a lifetime!
+Would you travel into outer space?

 Uglesnoo needs Amelia’s help.
 His sister is very sick.
 The only cure is a repelling crystal from Neptune.
 With his Earthling friend, Amelia, they must continue their quest.
 More items are needed to buy the crystal.
 But Venus is full of danger and angry aliens.
 Are Uglesnoo and Amelia in over their heads?

 “A lively sequel offers a sure-handed blend of fantasy, humor, adventure, and an ingenious heroine.”
 Kirkus Reviews

 5/5 star rating!
 “Amelia, the Venutons and the Golden Cage is a wonderful children’s book that will allow your kids to get started in the Sci-Fi genre… The story is intriguing and well thought out.
 All in all, the author did a great job of creating an engaging story that kept my kids interested.
 We are definitely looking forward to the next book!”- Examiner.com

 Amelia, the Moochins and the Sapphire Palace: Book One